pratikchhya/ETL-Project/README.md

 ### Challenges group faced

- - Converting data type for column [Amount_paid] – Within the column there were two formats which made it difficult to convert it to       float at once.
+ -Converting data type for column [Amount_paid] – Within the column there were two formats which made it difficult to convert it to        float at once.
 Multiple steps had to be done to change that column to float.

   -Violation code - For few violation code there were no information available which made it difficult to interpret.